Endgame (video game): Gameplay

 The game is a first-person on-rails shooter using Namco's GunCon light gun controller, in the vein of the Time Crisis series.
 The player interacts by aiming directly the physical light gun on part of the screen where enemies appear.
 Like the aforementioned series, the game includes a reload and cover system, which allows the player to avoid enemy fire by ducking behind objects.
 There are twenty different stages with seven bosses.
+Sixteen levels are set in the real world and four in a virtual environment.
 Between levels there are cutscenes that play.
 With every level there is a set time limit and if the player is too reckless in their shooting, the game will spawn more enemies in, resulting in the player entering a special mode called, "Hypermode", in this mode the player receives an increasingly amount of health regeneration.
 The enemies will use cover and hide behind bulletproof shields and non-combative non-player characters are intermingled with enemies.

 Unlike its arcade contemporaries it includes destructible environments and a separate mini-game called Mighty Joe Jupiter, that is divorced from the main campaign and is meant for practice.
 Additionally, the game offers challenges for the player to complete; it will track the player's high score and offer unlocks.
 Contrasting to the more realistic levels of the main campaign, these game modes take places on more sci-fi environments like the moon and other planets battling cartoon Martians and other aliens.
 Upon completion of the main campaign the game unlocks additional difficulty levels, ability to replay levels, three new gun options, a "mirror mode" and an option the play whole game in hypermode.
 Endgame uses a rudimentary positional audio system, the sound will come from the direction the player shoots at.